Agnes of Waiblingen: First marriage

-In 1977, German genealogist and historian Hansmartin Decker-Hauff revealed the existence of several other children he claimed to have found in documents from the abbey of Lorch, the Staufers' family monastery.
+In 1977, German genealogist and historian Hansmartin Decker-Hauff claimed to have found several other children in documents from the abbey of Lorch, the Staufers' family monastery.
 These claims were later exposed as forgeries.
 Historian Heinz Bühler's suggestion that Berta of Boll, the wife of Count Adalbert of Elchingen-Ravenstein, was Agnes' and Frederick's daughter is purely speculative.

 Second marriage

 Following Frederick's death in 1105, Agnes married Leopold III (1073–1136), the Margrave of Austria (1095–1136).
 According to a legend, a veil lost by Agnes and found by Leopold years later while hunting was the instigation for him to found the Klosterneuburg Monastery.